Terms of Reference

 The Committee may ask any other member of staff, or such others as may be appropriate, to attend to assist it with its discussions on any particular matter.

-The quorum of the Remuneration and Appointments Committee should not be less than half the number of members of the Committee.
+The quorum of the Remuneration and Appointments Committee should not be less than two members of the Committee.

 Meetings and Procedures